 Food can be served in the Gallery, Drawing Room or poolside (weather permitting); when the sun’s up, we’d always go with the last option.

 Drape yourself in breezy resort wear – break out your Tory Burch and Alice + Olivia best.

-Continental breakfast is served from 7am to 11am, lunch from 11am to 5pm and dinner from 5pm to 10pm (11pm on weekends).
-The Gallery Bar is open from 3pm to 1.30am, the Drawing Room from 5pm to 1.30am and the Pool Bar from 10am to 9.30pm.
+Breakfast is served from 7am to 11am, lunch from 11am to 5pm and dinner from 5pm to 10pm (11pm on weekends).
+Dinner in the Drawing Room is from 5pm to 10pm.
+The Gallery Bar pours drinks from 3pm to 11pm, and the Pool Bar from 10am to 8pm.

-Order anything from the restaurant menu – from poached eggs to burgers to bar snacks – up to your door any time of day or night.
+Order anything from the restaurant menu – from poached eggs to burgers to bar snacks – up to your door between 7am to 10pm.

 The hotel is a block from the beach in the seaside town of Asbury Park, New Jersey.

 Newark Airport is just under an hour away by car.

 Trains from New York pull into Asbury Park station, which is a mile away from the hotel.